Kamal-Raj-A/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: H VISHINU
+Developed by: A KAMAL RAJ
-RegisterNumber:  212223220124
+RegisterNumber:  212223040082
 */
 ```
 ```